python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 Word behavior particularities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Word cannot report how many cells a specific column contains if one or more
+Word cannot access the columns of a table if two or more cells from that table
-cells in this column have a different width due to having been merged with
-another cell.
-Similarly, Word cannot report how many cells a specific row
+have been horizontally merged.
+Similarly, Word cannot access the rows of a table
-contains if one or more cells of that row have been vertically merged.
+if two or more cells from that table have been vertically merged.

-Word resize a table when a cell is refered by an out-of-bounds row index.
+Word resizes a table when a cell is refered by an out-of-bounds row index.
 If the column identifier is out of bounds, an exception is raised.